Jax Taylor Says He Doesn’t Know The ‘Vanderpump Rules’ Season 8 Premiere Date But The Past Might Give Clues

 No other cast members have commented on the premiere date of Season 8 at this time, and Jax’s declaration of being in the dark might suggest why that is.
 Stassi Schroeder talks about the show regularly on her podcast but has not mentioned a date either.

 Vanderpump Rules has always dominated the Monday night 9 p.m. slot on Bravo, so past premiere dates suggest that Season 8 could be coming on December 2 of this year.
 That puts the show at exactly a month away which means a trailer could be coming from the popular network any minute now.
-Traditionally, Bravo puts out trailers for their shows one month before they premiere meaning everything is currently on time.
+Traditionally, Bravo puts out trailers for their shows one month before they premiere, meaning everything is currently on time.
 Below Deck currently has the 9 p.m.
 Monday night slot and is only four episodes into its seventh season.